 Some of his areas of practice within estate planning are: Lifetime planning; Multi generational planning; Planning for non citizens; Special needs planning; Disability planning; Health care planning; Tax planning for taxes such as estate, gift, generation skipping, capital gains, tax basis matters; Qualified plans such as pensions, IRAs, and 401K planning; Asset protection planning; and Charitable planning.
 Some specific documents Andrew prepares are: Wills, Living Trusts, Irrevocable Trusts, Special Needs Trusts, Charitable Trusts, Heath Care Powers of Attorney, Financial Powers of Attorney, Living Wills, and HIPAA Authorizations.

 As many clients find themselves in a situation where estate planning was not completed, lost or ineffective, Andrew assists clients in Trust Administration, Probate proceedings, and Non-Probate Transfers upon a death and in incapacity situations where a Guardianship or Conservatorship is needed.
 Upon the death of a loved one, the survivors are left with many confusing and difficult tasks to settle an estate or complete a probate process to allow them authority to act for their loved one.
 Andrew excels at supporting his clients during this emotionally difficult and confusing time.
 While in many instances the timeline to settle an estate can be long, Andrew is available throughout the process to take as much of the legal burden away from his clients as possible.
 In addition to accomplishing the steps needed to transfer assets, he also advises on steps beneficiaries can take to protect their inheritance through appropriate planning.

 Andrew also forms and advises clients with regard to entity formation for business, estate planning and asset protection.
 He can seamlessly incorporate business interests into an estate plan.
 Additionally, Andrew is also a licensed Arizona real estate agent, a certified short sale and foreclosure resource, a certified probate real estate specialist, and can help clients in need of foreclosure and other real estate matters such as short sales, deeds-in-lieu and loan modifications.

-Andrew is a member of the Central Arizona Estate Planning Society, and is a lifetime member of the Miami University Alumni Association and the University of Toledo Alumni Association.
-He volunteers with Pets on Wheels of Scottsdale by spending time at local hospitals and recovery facilities and other community events with his Cairn Terrier Mazey, and also volunteers for Col. Potter Cairn Terrier Rescue Network to transport surrendered dogs.
+Andrew is a member of the Scottsdale Bar Association, a lifetime member of the Miami University Alumni Association and the University of Toledo Alumni Association.
+He volunteers for the Scottsdale Bar Association Legal Clinic, holds free estate planning seminars at local businesses and also volunteers for Col. Potter Cairn Terrier Rescue Network to transport surrendered dogs.